vicariousinc/PGMax/README.md

 # PGMax
-Temporary Placeholder Repository for the PGMax Library, which aims to implement Factor Graphs and efficient inference on these in JAX!
+Repository for the PGMax Library, which aims to implement Factor Graphs and efficient inference on these in JAX!

 ## Developer Installation Instructions
 ### Prerequisites